Leave a Message

 Represent Your Best Interests

 First, when you hire a real estate agent, they are looking out for your best interests.
-By law, we are required to put our clients’s interests above our own.
+By law, we are required to put our clients’ interests above our own.
 Unfortunately, not all real estate agents are created equal, just like in any profession, so do your homework before hiring an agent to represent you.
 Now, the sales counselor at the model home represents or works for the builder.
-They are a great resource for knowing everything that builder has to offer you.
-But at the end of the day, they don’t represent your best interests.
-Hiring a great real estate agent will ensure you don’t get taken advantage of.
-We’ll talk more about how your agent gets paid below.

 Save You Time

-Second, a real estate agent that has experience with new home builders can save you a ton of time by doing all the legwork for you.
+Second, a real estate agent who has experience with new home builders can save you a ton of time by doing all the legwork for you.
 You could spend your nights and weekends driving around for hours and walking through model homes, visiting with the sales counselors.
 Which may be fun at first, but can get tiring.
 Your real estate agent will know where all the new home communities are, even the hidden ones you may not know about.
 They do the research to find which communities and builders have the type of home you’re looking for - based on the square footage, pricing, amenities, and anything else on your wishlist.

 Builder Reputation

-Third, experienced agents will know the reputation of the different builders, and can give you opinions and advice.
+Third, experienced agents will know the reputation of the different builders and can give you opinions and advice.
 Is this builder known for doing what they promise?
 What is the quality of their homes?
 Reputable builders will be around for any home warranty issues that could possibly arise later.

 Negotiate

 Fourth, a great real estate agent will know how to negotiate for you.
 Negotiations will differ on a home to be built versus a home that has already been built, or an inventory home.
 Sometimes the sales price can be negotiated, and sometimes there are other upgrades that can be thrown in.
-Check out our video, Before Making an Offer on a New Construction Home to know more about negotiating.
+Check out our video, Before Making an Offer on a New Construction Home, to learn more about negotiating.

 Advocate

 Fifth, your real estate agent will be your advocate.
-They will help you in understanding the builder contracts, as well as mediate when things go sideways.
+They will help you understand the builder contracts, as well as mediate when things go sideways.
 Things rarely go as planned, and things do get messed up when there are a lot of different people involved.
 Your agent will go to bat for you to make sure things are done as they should be.

 Expectations